 Inadequate lighting may also lead to accidents involving slip and falls in parking lots, trips over curbing, falls on a step or stairs from a parking lot to a store, and trips and falls due to holes, cracks, and uneven surfaces.
 A property owner/possessor may be liable if he or she knew or should have known of the poor lighting and failed to remedy the situation.

 A parking lot owner is responsible for maintaining the parking lot in a manner such that it is reasonably safe for people using it.
-This includes filling and patching cracks and holes.
+This includes filling and patching cracks and holes and warning of hazards on the premises like holes or uneven walkways.
 Additionally, differences in height from one section of the lot to another should be gradual rather than abrupt to prevent tripping or slip and fall injuries.

 Get An Attorney's Help with Your Slip and Fall Claim

 Slip and fall accidents often lead to considerable medical bills and time away from work.
 In order to receive compensation for medical expenses and lost wages, injured individuals often choose to file a lawsuit against the property owner or the person or company responsible for the condition of the premises that caused the accident.